 What is community-acquired MRSA?

 Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacteria.
-Unlike other Staph bacteria, it can’t be killed by the antibiotic methicillin and other similar medicines and is therefore called methicillin-resistant.
+Unlike other Staph bacteria, it can’t be killed by the antibiotic methicillin and other similar medicines.
+That's why it's called methicillin-resistant.
 Community-acquired means that you didn’t get the infection in a hospital or other healthcare setting.
 MRSA infections are sometimes very hard to treat.

 Your skin and nasal passages are normally coated by millions of different kinds of bacteria.
 This is called being colonized.
 Staphylococcus aureus (commonly known as “staph”) is one such type of germ.
-It is found in about a third of all people in the U.S. These germs normally don’t cause a problem if your immune system is strong and your skin stays intact.
-But if your skin is damaged, the bacteria can enter the tissue.
-They might cause a mild infection, like a small pimple.
-If they spread from the local tissue into the bloodstream, they can cause more widespread problems.
+It is found in about a third of all people in the U.S. These germs normally don’t cause a problem But certain strains of staph, including some strains of MRSA, can move on their own from the surface of the skin into the skin.
+This is less likely if your immune system is strong and your skin stays intact.
+If your skin is damaged, the bacteria are more likely to enter the tissue.
+If the germs enter the skin, they might cause a mild infection, like a small pimple, or a larger skin infection, such as cellulitis or an abscess.
+If they spread from the local tissue into the bloodstream, they can cause more serious widespread problems.

 Antibiotics are medicines used to kill a specific type of bacteria.
-Over time, certain groups of these germs can adapt to the antibiotics.
-They may no longer respond to them.
-This is antibiotic resistance.
+Over time, certain groups of these germs can adapt to the antibiotics, meaning they may no longer respond to them.
+This is called antibiotic resistance.
 MRSA are a specific subgroup of staph bacteria.
 They have become resistant to methicillin and other similar antibiotics.
 To treat MRSA, other kinds of antibiotics must be used.

 MRSA infections were first found in healthcare settings, such as hospitals or nursing homes in the 1960s.
 This was soon after methicillin was first used.
 This source of MRSA infection is still the most common.